davedevelopment/tinder/README.md

 Tinder
 ======

-A few helpers for Silex, that help you move boundaries outside you controllers where possible
+A few helpers for Silex, that help you move boundaries outside your controllers where possible

 Contributing